rgripper/rusty-bomber/blog/blog.md

 ColliderBuilder::ball(radius)
 ```

-> Note: the required parameters for building a cuboid collider are half height and half width, not full height and full width.
+> The parameters for building a cuboid collider are half height and half width, not full height and full width.

-For a single collider, a rigid body and a collider can be directly inserted as a component into an existing entity(The method of adding multiple colliders to a rigid body is slightly different from the method of adding a single collider to a rigid body, see [here](https://github.com/dimforge/bevy_rapier/blob/master/bevy_rapier2d/examples/multiple_colliders2.rs).):
+For a single collider with a rigid body, they can be directly inserted as components into an existing entity.

+But for multiple colliders with a rigid body is slightly different, see [here](https://github.com/dimforge/bevy_rapier/blob/master/bevy_rapier2d/examples/multiple_colliders2.rs).

 ```rust
 fn for_player_add_collision_detection(